 Each single family residential lot or each dwelling unit of a duplex requires an offstreet parking area of at least four hundred square feet with perpendicular access to a street.
 This area is in addition to any carport or garage that may or may not be attached to the principal building.
+This regulation does not apply to lots less than 50 feet in width in the Village Square (VS) District.

-- (1) Driveways serving either single family residential lots or duplexes located on principal arterials identified on the Master Street Plan shall be so arranged that vehicles are not required to back into such roadways on exiting the properties. - (2) Driveways serving the same types of uses as previously mentioned located on minor arterials or collectors according to the Master Street Plan shall be so arranged that vehicles are not required to back into such roadways on existing and expected traffic levels are such that no unsafe conditions will result.
+(1) Driveways serving either single family residential lots or duplexes located on principal arterials identified on the Master Street Plan shall be so arranged that vehicles are not required to back into such roadways on exiting the properties.

+(2) Driveways serving the same types of uses as previously mentioned located on minor arterials or collectors according to the Master Street Plan shall be so arranged that vehicles are not required to back into such roadways on existing and expected traffic levels are such that no unsafe conditions will result.